 So, what is the takeaway of this tale?

 I cannot really blame myself for this malady.
 I thought my monotonous eating regimen was helping me to have a good cholesterol level and thwart any potential heart issues, because heart disease runs in my family.
 I believed my lackluster, sodium-free diet would help prevent a stroke, and, that healthy eating, combined with the walking was making me fit as a fiddle, as that expression goes.

 My mother, who had a host of medical conditions her entire life, woke up one morning about ten years ago, and the second joint of her right index finger was inflamed.
 She suffered horribly from arthritis most of her life, and this bump, that was warm to the touch and somewhat painful, prohibited her from holding a pen to write.
-She vowed to ask her GP about it on the next quarterly office visit.
+She asked her GP about it.
 He told her it was gout.
 I accompanied her to the visit, and can still hear her saying “I thought gout was only in your big toe – in a finger?”
 The doctor said that it could occur at any joint in your body, and, then he questioned her diet, remarked that her eating habits were healthy and gave her a list of food restrictions.
 The only one that pertained to her was liverwurst, which she ate occasionally on toast.
 So no more liverwurst and the painful bump eventually went away.

 I refuse to see a doctor and I will beat this on my own, unless there are complications, because I don’t like taking medicine, and I don’t like the side effects of the meds they suggest.
 One recommendation is drinking a lot of liquid.
 I am drinking so much water (a dozen cups of water at a minimum) that I feel like I am sloshing when I walk.

 And, I won’t stop walking … because exercise was recommended, especially low-impact exercise like walking.